judy-vscode/Judy/README.md

   (Default Julia installation path should be at: C:\Users\xxx\AppData\Local\Julia-1.x.x\bin)
   ```

-* We support Julia version with 1.0.x.
+* Julia version should be 1.0.x.

-* Julia should enable porting 'JSON' pacakge.
+* Julia should be able to port 'JSON' pacakge.
 To test it, enable Julia REPL and type `import JSON`.
-If it fails to import, follow the instruction presented by Julia REPL to install this package.
+If it fails to import, follow the instructions presented by Julia REPL to install this package.

 ### Installing

 * No need for installing.

-* To make sure whether Judy can work, under `Judy/` and run (in powershell)
+* To make sure whether Judy can work, under `Judy/` run (in powershell)

   ```
   $julia judy.jl